Aleksandr Tvardovsky

-Aleksandr Trifonovich Tvardovsky (Александр Трифонович Твардовский; – 18 December 1971) was a Soviet poet and writer and chief editor of Novy Mir literary magazine from 1950 to 1954 and 1958 to 1970.
+Aleksandr Trifonovich Tvardovsky (Александр Трифонович Твардовский, /ru/; – 18 December 1971) was a Soviet poet and writer and chief editor of Novy Mir literary magazine from 1950 to 1954 and 1958 to 1970.
 During his editorship, the magazine published One Day in the Life of Ivan Denisovich by Aleksandr Solzhenitsyn.
-He is best known for his epic poem '.
+As a poet, he is best known for his epic poem '.

 Biography

 Tvardovsky was born into a Russian family in Zagorye, in the Smolensky Uyezd of the Smolensk Governorate of the Russian Empire.
 At the time of his birth, the family lived on a farm that his father had purchased in installments from the Peasant Land Bank.
 Tvardovsky's father, the son of a landless soldier, was a blacksmith by trade.
 The farm was situated on poor land, but Tvardovsky's father loved it and was proud of what he had acquired through years of hard labor.
 He transmitted this love and pride to Aleksandr.
+Tvardovsky's family was of Belarusian descent, and according to actor Zinovy Gerdt (a friend of Tvardovsky) he often spoke Trasianka in private.

 Tvardovsky's father was a well-read and intelligent man who often read to Aleksandr and the rest of the family.
 From an early age, Aleksandr became familiar with the works of Alexander Pushkin, Nikolai Gogol, Mikhail Lermontov, Nikolay Nekrasov and others.
 He began composing poetry while still very young.
 At age 13, he showed some of his poems to a young teacher who gave him misleading criticism, telling him that poetry should be written as unintelligibly as possible.
 His first published poem was "A New Hut", which was printed in the newspaper, Smolensk Village.
-After its publication, he collected his poems and showed them to the poet, Mikhail Isakovsky.
+After its publication, he collected his poems and showed them to the poet Mikhail Isakovsky.
 Aleksandr later acknowledged Isakovsky's influence, saying that he had been the only Soviet poet who had had a beneficial effect on him.